-- Human Anatomy and Physiology I with a lab (taken within the last five years)
+- Human Anatomy and Physiology I with an in-person lab, taken within the last five years

-- Human Anatomy and Physiology II with lab (taken within the last five years)
+- Human Anatomy and Physiology II with an in-person lab, taken within the last five years

-- Human Growth and Development (covering development across the lifespan)
+- Human Growth and Development (must cover development across the entire lifespan)

 - Medical Terminology